lowcoder-org/lowcoder/docs/build-apps/use-third-party-libraries.md

 # Use third-party libraries

 Every developer learns one of the most important principles of software engineering early in their career: DRY (Don’t Repeat Yourself).
 Using third-party libraries can save your time as you do not need to develop the functionality that the library provides.
-Openblocks provides some built-in third-party libraries for common uses, and you can manually import other libraries on demand.
+Lowcoder provides some built-in third-party libraries for common uses, and you can manually import other libraries on demand.

 ## Built-in libraries

-Openblocks provides some JavaScript built-in libraries for use.
+Lowcoder provides some JavaScript built-in libraries for use.

 | Library   | Docs                                                                 | Version                    |
 | --------- | -------------------------------------------------------------------- | -------------------------- |